rev-net/memo/pitch.md

 We'd like to begin a dedicated Revnet Research Group (RRG) corporation to support the revnet ecosystem and help it interface with conventional tech and finance sectors.

-We think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a broader onchain revnet structure.
+We think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a public onchain revnet structure.

 ### Mission